Cancer Research UK logo.

 • People with severe mental illness

-Taking part in screening is an individual choice, but it must be a choice that is equally available to all.
+Taking part in bowel cancer screening is an individual choice, but one that should be equally available to everyone.

 .